By using this site, you agree to the Privacy Policy.

 Share

-Malaga province is one of the most expensive property locations in Spain (Pictured: Casares, inland Malaga ©theSpanishEye)
+Malaga province is one of the most expensive property locations in Spain, but buyers can enjoy a lower transfer tax compared to other regions (Pictured: Casares, inland Malaga ©theSpanishEye)

 TAGGED:ibizamalagapropertySpain